Hello animal friend, I am Ann, the dog geek behind Spogan.

 So I firmly believe with adaptions to fit your environment, you can apply these same principles to help your dog whereever you are.

-In my opinion, the bases for a nicely trained dog is the bond you have with them and making sure you’re BOTH happy, safe & furfillled, I believe this part is universal.
+A nicely trained dog is usually reflective of the human’s skill.
+To get there though, firstly, the bond you have with them and making sure you’re BOTH happy, safe & fulfilled is universally important.
 Then crucially using the method of training (there are many) suitable for your dog based on the reasons for its challenging behaviour.
 A kind method.

 I believe it is our resposibilty to try and understand WHY the behavoiur is happening.
 That understanding informs what method of training will work best for the dog.